-The worst thing you could do would be to call in response to one of these texts.
+The worst thing you could do would be to provide personal info about you or your student loans.
 However, that is not the only mistake that can be made.

-It is also worth noting that just being on the national do not call registry is enough to prevent telemarketers and scammers from contacting you.
-Being on this list may be a pro-active measure, but it doesn’t ensure that you will not be the target of these scams.
+It is also worth noting that just being on the national do not call registry is not enough to prevent telemarketers and scammers from contacting you.
+Being on this list may be a proactive measure, but it doesn’t ensure that you will not be the target of these scams.

 - The Federal Trade Commission has excellent resources for Reporting Spam Messages and Preventing Future Spam.